tomansley/SimpliListViews/README.md

 ```

 Things to remember during implementation
+* the class must be global, otherwise the app will not be able to see it.
 * the action is performed as a single transaction.
 This implies that all governor limits must be adhered to.
 * always place processing into a try/catch.
 The UI component will wait for a valid response before displaying anything to the user.